Meat Beat Manifesto: Early years

 Dangers and Stephens had formed the English pop group Perennial Divide in 1986 with Paul Freeguard and released the first few Meat Beat Manifesto singles as a side project.
 The first release under the Meat Beat name was 1987's Suck Hard EP on Sweat Box Records.
 They left Perennial Divide in 1988 to record a full Meat Beat album.
 The tapes of what would have been the debut MBM album were claimed to have been destroyed in a studio fire before it could be released (detailed in a publicity statement).
 The former founder of Sweat Box Records (Rob Deacon) said that the fire never happened.
 Jack Dangers confirmed the story of the fire in a 2010 interview.
 The pair then recorded the LP Storm The Studio, which got them pigeonholed as an industrial act because Sweat Box Records sold the rights to the LP to Wax Trax Records for release in the United States.
 In response, they released 99% in May 1990, which was more techno-influenced and characterized by heavy beats and ubiquitous samples.
 In August they released Armed Audio Warfare, which was an effort to re-create the lost tracks of the would-be début album.

 The band's live show was conceived as an intense audio-visual experience, with dancers, led by choreographer Marcus Adams, in costumes and sets designed by artist Craig Morrison and video clips accompanying live instruments, sequenced electronic instruments, and live DJing.
 In the United States, they opened for Nine Inch Nails on their debut national tour in 1990.
-In 1991, they performed at The Limelight in Manhattan and tourned North America with Consolidated.
+In 1991, they performed at The Limelight in Manhattan and toured North America with Consolidated.
 Despite his contributions being nonmusical in nature, Adams was credited as a full band member and appeared in many of the band's record sleeves and promo photos until the release of Satyricon in 1992.
 Adams also appeared in several of MBM's early videos, such as "Strapdown" and "Psyche-Out".

 1992's Satyricon continued to show Meat Beat adopting a more mainstream electronic sound, crediting influences of such newly popular dance bands as Orbital, The Shamen, and The Orb, all of whom had either remixed or been remixed by MBM.
 The album produced the hits "Mindstream" and "Circles".
 "Original Control (Version 2)", renamed "I Am Electro" in later compilations, is the best-known track from the album, featuring samples of recordings from the 1939 World's Fair exhibit Elektro The Robot, and was the opening song in MBM's 2005–2006 tour.